 • You can apply for excellency scholarships from the ORION program.

-All M2 students can also make a summer internship with a company after their reseaxcrh internship.
+All M2 students can also make a summer internship with a company after their reseacrh internship.

 Candidate profile

-Students with diplomas obtained abroad are advised to have a M1 or M2 level to apply.
+Students with diplomas obtained abroad are advised to have a M2 level to apply.

 Candidates must be rigorous, autonomous, with a strong motivation and a scientific questioning mind.